meeshkan/meeshkan-client/README.md

 $ wget https://raw.githubusercontent.com/Meeshkan/meeshkan-client/dev/examples/report.py
 ```

-#### Using Meeshkan CLI
+#### Submitting jobs
 Start Meeshkan agent:
 ```bash
 $ meeshkan start
 ```

-Submit the example job with 10 second report interval:
+Submit the example job with 10 second reporting interval:
 ```bash
 $ meeshkan submit --name report-example --report-interval 10 report.py
 ```
 If you setup Slack integration in [meeshkan.com](https://www.meeshkan.com),
 you should receive a notification for job being started.
+You should get notifications every ten seconds.
+The script
+runs for 20 seconds, so you should get one notification containing scalar values.

+#### Other helpful commands
 List running jobs:
 ```bash
 $ meeshkan list
 ```

-Retrieve logs for the job:
+Retrieve logs for the job named `report-example`:
 ```bash
 $ meeshkan logs report-example
 ```